VirtualPlanetaryLaboratory/vplanet/docs/repos.rst

 ==========================

-In addition to the examples presented in this repository, additional examples can be found in the repositories:
+In addition to the examples presented in this repository, additional examples can be found at the GitHub sites:

 `Rory Barnes <https://github.com/RoryBarnes>`
 `Patrick Barth <https://github.com/pbfeu>`